ONEARMY/community-platform/README.md

 # 🌍 &nbsp; Onearmy

 Welcome to One Army!
-We are building a new platform to help unite people to work on social & environmental projects, such as [Precious Plastic](https://preciousplastic.com), [Phonebloks](https://phonebloks.com/), [ProjectKamp](https://projectkamp.com/) or [Story Hopper](https://story-hopper.com/).
+We are building a new platform to help unite people and contribute to social & environmental projects, such as [Precious Plastic](https://preciousplastic.com), [Phonebloks](https://phonebloks.com/), [ProjectKamp](https://projectkamp.com/) or [Story Hopper](https://story-hopper.com/).
 A platform to connect, educate and empower our global community (65K) to solve society's greatest challenges.
 Together.
 As One Army.

 ## 🤖 &nbsp; Technologies